When to turn the car seat around is a big question. In this post, we attempt to answer all of those forward-facing questions.

-Turning a car seat around, from front-facing, might be a good idea if your child is still younger than 2 or an infant/baby.
+Turning a car seat around from front-facing might be a good idea if your child is still younger than 2 or has an infant/baby.
 You should also consider it if your child doesn’t meet the maximum weight for your car seat in rear-facing mode.
-Many parents turn car seats forward too early, based on incorrect data or conflicting general guidelines.
+Many parents turn car seats forward too early based on incorrect data or conflicting general guidelines.

-If your child weighs less than 35-40 pounds in a convertible seat, you may want to turn them back rear-facing.
+If your child weighs less than 35-40 pounds in a convertible seat, you should turn them back rear-facing.
 If your child weighs less than 40-50 pounds in a 3-in-1 seat, you may also want to turn them around.